 Why is my washing machine leaking?

 Got a leaking washing machine?
-It can be tricky to diagnose because you might not notice the fault straight away, and water may appear in front of the washer, but the leak causing it is actually round the back.
+It can be tricky to diagnose because you might not notice the fault straight away, and water may appear in front of the washer, but the leak causing it is actually around the back.
 Not to worry!
-Most washing machine leaks are small, and you may be able to fix it yourself, saving you the hassle, time and money of calling out a professional.
+Most washing machine leaks are small, and you may be able to fix them yourself, saving you the hassle, time and money of calling out a professional.

 This guide lists the common signs of washing machine leaks, the probable causes and how to go about fixing them:

 Step 1: Switch off your washing machine

 Step 2: Unplug your washing machine from the mains electricity

 Step 3: Make sure your washing machine is on a level surface

 Step 4: Make sure all your taps are turned off.

 This one is pretty easy to diagnose if you just pull out your washing machine from the wall and check all the hoses meticulously.
 If you find your culprit, you just need to replace it with a brand-spanking new one and reattach it securely.